The Perfect Dose notice of Privacy Practices

 If you believe your privacy rights have been violated and/or that The Perfect Dose or Kristen Herzog has not followed this policy, you may file a complaint with Kristen Herzog Office Manager or with the Secretary of the Department of Health and Human Services.

 To file a complaint with Kristen Herzog contact Office Manager, 6590 N Scottsdale RD, Suite 160 Scottsdale, AZ 85253.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.

 Other uses of protected health information

-Other uses and disclosures of your protected health information not covered by this notice or the laws that apply to Kristen Pope will be made only with your written permission (“authorization”).
+Other uses and disclosures of your protected health information not covered by this notice or the laws that apply to Kristen Herzog will be made only with your written permission (“authorization”).
 If you provide us permission to use or disclose protected health information about you, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose protected health information about you for the reasons covered by your authorization.
 You understand that we are unable to take back any disclosures we have already made with your permission, and that we are required to retain our records of the medical treatment or other services that we have provided to you.